Lyres of Ur: The four lyres

 The "Golden Lyre of Ur" or "Bull's Lyre" is the finest lyre, and was given to the Iraq Museum in Baghdad.
-Its reconstructed wooden body was damaged due to flooding during the second Iraqi War; a replica of it is being played as part of a touring ensemble.
+Its reconstructed wooden body was damaged due to flooding during the Second Iraqi War; a replica of it is being played as part of a touring ensemble.
 The "Golden Lyre" got its name because the whole head of the bull is made of gold.
 The eyes are made of inlaid nacre and lapis lazuli.
 The beard is similar in appearance to the "Great Lyre" and the "Queen's Lyre".
 The body of the bull was originally wood but did not survive.
-Its discoverer, Woolley, believed that unlike the other lyres, the body of the "Golden Lyre" would have originally had legs.
+Its discoverer, Woolley, believed that, unlike the other lyres, the body of the "Golden Lyre" would have originally had legs.

-The "Queen's Lyre" is one of two that Woolley found in the grave of Queen Pu-abi.
+The "Queen's Lyre" is one of two that Woolley removed from the grave of Queen Pu-abi.
 The "Queen's Lyre" is 44 in in height and is similar in appearance to that of the "Great Lyre".
 The mask of the bull is gold.
 The eyes, hair, and beard are all made of lapis lazuli and the horns are modern.
 The shape of the lyre is meant to resemble a bull's body.
-A noticeable difference between the "Great Lyre" and the "Queens Lyre" is that the "Great Lyre" has a straight forehead where the "Queen's Lyre" curves slightly around the brow bone.
+A noticeable difference between the "Great Lyre" and the "Queen's Lyre" is that the "Great Lyre" has a straight forehead whereas the "Queen's Lyre" curves slightly around the brow bone.
 It is held in the British Museum.

 The "Bull Headed Lyre" is 40 cm in height, 11 cm in width, and 19 cm in depth.
 The shape of the lyre is meant to resemble a bull's body.
 Its head, face and horns are all wrapped in gold foil while its hair, beard, and eyes are made of lapis lazuli.
 Below the head is a front panel made of shell inlay set into bitumen.
 This panel depicts a figure holding onto a bull's horns above, and animals acting as humans below.
 The bull head itself likely represents the sun god Utu, who was thought to be able to descend into the underworld.
 The lyre is held in the Penn Museum in Philadelphia.

 The "Silver Lyre" is 42 in in height and 38 in in width.
-It is one of two silver lyres discovered in "The Great Death Pit".
+It is one of two silver lyres taken from the "Great Death Pit".
 Both lyres were made of wood and then covered in sheets of silver that were attached with small silver nails.
 The eyes are made of lapis lazuli and the lyre was also trimmed with narrow borders of lapis lazuli.
 This is the only lyre that is not bearded.
 Because of this fresh face some believe it is actually a cow rather than a bull.
 It is held by the British Museum.

 The Penn Museum also holds a silver boat-shaped Lyre.